ajas-59/hacktogone2025_Toulouse_ADEME/rag-agent/README.md

 ![Status](https://img.shields.io/badge/Prototype-Ready-green)
 ![Made with No-Code](https://img.shields.io/badge/Made%20with-No%20Code-brightgreen)

-## 🧠 Part 1 - AI agent question/answering with Supabase RAG (ADEME documentation)
+# 🧠 Project 1 - AI agent (Supabase + Google Cloud)

 This project is a **RAG-based intelligent assistant** (Retrieval-Augmented Generation) built with **no-code tools**.
-It allows an AI agent to answer questions based on **your own documents**, such as PDFs or Google Docs.
+It allows an AI agent to answer questions based on **your own documents**, such as PDFs or Google Docs using Supabase linked to ADEME documentation.

 > ✅ You ask a question
 > 📚 The agent searches through a vector database of your documents